janick/pROWess/README.md

   1. Add pace boat to course map/plot
 * Work-outs
   1. Program, then run a work-out
-  1. Alexa front-end to start app, program an X minutes or meters work-out
   1. Alexa utterance to pick work-out from pre-defined work-out database
   1. Log workout
 * User Profiles